input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise1/community-contributions/Ex1-solution.md

     git checkout tag/alonzo-white-1.0 -b alonzo-white_1_0

+**Please check and use the correct tag -- the node version will be updated during the course of the testnet**

 #### 3. Build node and cli

 We now can use Nix to build the node and the cli